 Being around for more than 3 decades as part of the Office suite, we already have several generations of Excel users using it for reporting and data analysis.
 The familiar interface and easy-to-implement processes, like using mathematical formulas on datasets, building pivot tables, and creating graphs, add up to its excellent usability.

 Power BI offers a drag-and-drop interface that makes building dashboards and reports easy and fun.

 However, to unlock the true power of both these tools, it is recommended to dive deeper into a roster of advanced features.
 A few of these include Power Query, Power Pivot, DAX language, setting up different visuals, and the data refreshing and sharing processes, among others.

-Power BI or Excel for FP&A: All Points Considered…
+Power BI vs. Excel for FP&A: All Points Considered…

-It really boils down to your organization’s use case.
-In my opinion a smart “synergetic” use that builds on the same live connection to datasets (as opposed to offline “Copy/paste”!) from both tools is the optimal strategy.
+Finally, Microsoft Excel vs Power BI really boils down to your organization’s use case.
+In my opinion, a smart “synergetic” use that builds on the same live connection to datasets (as opposed to offline “Copy/paste”!) from both tools is the optimal strategy.

-As a guidance when to use what, I propose to ask the following questions:
+As a guide for when to use what, I propose to ask the following questions:

 - Is your focus high-level analytics instead of preparing data with formula and calculations?

-- Are you working on one off or repeating requirements?
+- Are you working on a one-off or repeating requirements?

 - Do you require the full flexibility of completely asymmetric Excel reports or can your requirements be covered in a matrix(ces) with rows, columns and filters?